lambdaAgent/cute-js/README.md

 ### 2. Recursive Assign Value to Object
 * This function will assign value according to path provided to an object.
-* When accessing properties on object that has deep nested properties, the warning just throw error that is not helpful.
+* When accessing properties on object that has deep nested properties, Vanilla js will just throw an error that is not helpful.
   With this function it will show the object and the path that fails.
 * Warning: this function mutate the object, so use it with deepCloneObject to achieve immutability.
 example: